 Once you’re used to moving more, look for a physical activity that you’d enjoy, since that’s the only way to sustain exercise long-term.
 Whether it’s walking, biking, jogging, dancing, cycling, group exercise classes, or weight training… dabble in different things until you find something you can see yourself doing for the foreseeable future.

-Keep in mind that weight training not only strengthens your muscles but it promotes bone density as well as.
+Keep in mind that weight training not only strengthens your muscles but it promotes bone density as well.
 As a result, you’ll ease the stress on joints, improve your balance, and decrease the likelihood of falls and injuries.

 Request an Appointment at The Orthopedic Clinic Today